dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

     - The `Logs` column has a link to view the streaming logs for the service.
     - the `Bindings` column has links to the listening URLs of the service.

-    Navigate to the `frontend` service using one of the links on the dashboard.
+    Navigate to the `frontend` service using one of the urls on the dashboard in the *Bindings* column.
+It should be in the form of <http://localhost:[port]> or <https://localhost:[port]>.

     The dashboard will use port 8000 if possible.
 Services written using ASP.NET Core will have their listening ports assigned randomly if not explicitly configured.

 ## Running multiple applications with tye run

-1. Create a backend API that the frontend will call inside of the `microservices/` folder.
+1. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
+Create a backend API that the frontend will call inside of the `microservices/` folder.

     ```text
     dotnet new webapi -n backend